Privacy and Data Protection Law - LAWS9210

 On successfully completing the module, students will be able to:

-4. Demonstrate a critical awareness of, and the ability to evaluate legal and regulatory actions taken in response to the failure to protect data and ensure confidentiality.
+-Apply an advanced critical analysis of legal and regulatory actions taken in response to the failure to protect personal data, ensure confidentiality and address online harms and surveillance threats.

-5. Critically analyse and evaluate the permeability of public/private boundaries in the workplace, in public and commercial spaces, on the Internet and in cyber space.
+-Critically evaluate the permeability of public/private boundaries in the workplace, public and commercial spaces, online and in the developing area of cyber security and surveillance.

 Notes